-To determine the amount of offset, set values for the top, right, bottom, and left properties.
-The other elements around the one in relative position aren’t affected, but there will be extra space where the element would have been.
+To determine the amount of offset, you set values for the top, right, bottom, and/or left properties.
+Surrounding elements won’t be affected, but there will be space where the repositioned element would have been (in static positioning).

-The z-index value should be set to auto unless you want a new stacking context.
-Essentially, this means you create a new set of layers that will be stacked based on that element.
+When using position: relative, the z-index value should be set to auto unless you want to create a new stacking context.
+Essentially, a new stacking context means you create a new set of layers that will be stacked based on that element.

-Using the fixed value automatically establishes a new stacking context.
+Additionally, note that using the fixed value automatically establishes a new stacking context.

 If there’s no positioned ancestor, the element is positioned relative to the containing block and moves with scrolling.

-It always creates a stacking context.
+Sticky elements always create a stacking context.